The Jeopardy! host’s philanthropic deeds went largely unnoticed by Angelenos.

 — Robert Kovacik (@RobertNBCLA) November 9, 2020

 He made numerous donations to cancer foundations and devoted his life to conservation.
 The panoramic views from Trebek Open Space, which encompasses downtown Los Angeles to Century City, are a testament to that.
-There is no doubt that he will be remembered by those who enjoy the rugged natural terrain of the lesser-known park.
+There is no doubt that he will be remembered by those who enjoy the lesser-known park’s rugged natural terrain.

 Since his passing, fans have paid tribute by biking and hiking the various trails within the land.
 L.A.
 City Attorney Mike Feuer was one of the many to highlight this small part of the star’s legacy in a tweet that showcased the lush lot in the Hollywood hills.